oabanin/bombay/README.md

 # Rock Scissors Paper Game - Bombay

 Welcome to the Bombay game repository!
 Bombay is a ReactJS-based Rock Scissors Paper game where you can enjoy the classic gameplay with a twist.
-The game rules can be easily customized through the `specifications.ts` file, allowing you to add new features such as the commented-out "superhand."
+The game rules can be easily customized through the `specifications.ts` file, allowing you to add new features such as the commented-out "superHand."

 ## Game Features